Galileo88/Galileos-Planet-Pack/README.md

 2. Install EVE from [its GitHub](https://github.com/WazWaz/EnvironmentalVisualEnhancements/releases).

-3. To get Kopernicus fancy ring shaders to work on all ringed planets download [this interim update](https://mega.nz/#!vUowhKgB!PAIeK8M1KlBOXhcBNglxGTq6MzSiqFxF27fAXYOD8_w) to Kopernicus.dll and install it in GameData\Kopernicus\Plugins\ (click Yes if asked to overwrite).
+3. To get Kopernicus' fancy ring shaders to work on all ringed planets download [this interim update](https://mega.nz/#!vUowhKgB!PAIeK8M1KlBOXhcBNglxGTq6MzSiqFxF27fAXYOD8_w) to Kopernicus.dll and install it in GameData\Kopernicus\Plugins\ (click Yes if asked to overwrite).

 ## Re-scattering the Scatterer